Getting more traffic to your website ...

 This means you’ve attracted visitors through social media, online and offline ads, or referrals.
 How does that happen?
 It starts with understanding the difference between your unique angle and your unique value proposition (UVP).
 And how to attract search engines, as well as people.
 There are three simple steps you can apply, but first let’s illustrate the difference between a unique angle and a unique value proposition.

-To stand out from a crowded Internet can be exciting and intimidating.
+To stand out from a crowded Internet can be intimidating.
 It doesn’t matter if you own a business selling products and services.
 Or run a nonprofit organization helping widows and orphans.
-Your unique angle is what attracts readers.
+Your unique angle is what attracts website traffic.
 Your unique value proposition is your promise to your readers.

 Later on we’ll take a look at Mustard Seed’s Google description.
-Let’s see if they trigger activity with this unique angle.
+Let’s see if they describe their unique angle.
 But first let’s examine what Mustard Seed has to contend with on a very crowded Internet.

 Because nonprofits are everywhere online.

-Does your nonprofit organization show your unique angle?
+Does your nonprofit organization show your unique angle clearly?